a_sync.utils package

 Asynchronously iterates over items from the given async iterator and optionally places them into a queue.

-This function is a utility to exhaust an async iterator, with an option to forward the iterated items to a provided asyncio.Queue.
-It’s particularly useful when dealing with asynchronous operations that produce items to be consumed by other parts of an application, enabling a producer-consumer pattern.
+This function is a utility to exhaust an async iterator, with an option to forward the iterated items to a provided queue-like object.
+The queue should have a put_nowait method.
+This is particularly useful when dealing with asynchronous operations that produce items to be consumed by other parts of an application, enabling a producer-consumer pattern.

 Parameters: